sadnamSakib/DP-I/README.md

 ## Overview

-This is the development branch for DocLinkr.Commits from individual branches are pushed and merged here after each iteration.
+This is the main branch for DocLinkr.Commits from individual branches are pushed and merged here after each iteration.

 ## Features